-Just fill out a new form and destroy the old form.
+Just fill out a new form and destroy the old one.
 A health care proxy is valid indefinitely unless you revoke it.
 Also, if you choose to, you can set an expiration date or other conditions for it to expire.
-If your spouse is your agent - and you get divorced or legally separated - the proxy is automatically canceled, unless it says otherwise.
+If your spouse is your agent and you get divorced or legally separated, the proxy is automatically canceled, unless it says otherwise.

-At any time - even if you lack capacity to make decisions - you have the legal right to overrule your agent's decision.
+Unless you have been determined by a court to lack the capacity to make health care decisions, you have the legal right to overrule your agent's decision.